iandol/dotpandoc/filters/README.md

     csl: csl/cell.csl
 ```

+The [assimilateMetadata](https://github.com/iandol/dotpandoc/blob/master/filters/assimilateMetadata) filter is the main filter that makes sure the author and institute fields are converted into the correct formats, adding a new field `correspondence_list` and `equal_contributions` for Pandoc templates to use.

-My [authorSimplifyMetadata](https://github.com/iandol/dotpandoc/blob/master/filters/authorSimplifyMetadata) filter takes the author fields and modifies them to work with Word/LibreOffice, collapsing `affiliation`, `correspondence` and `equal_contributor` to superscripts after the name, and adding the `correspondence` information as a paragraph directly into the document body:
+The [simplifyMetadata](https://github.com/iandol/dotpandoc/blob/master/filters/authorSimplifyMetadata) filter takes the author fields and modifies them to work with Word/LibreOffice, collapsing `affiliation`, `correspondence` and `equal_contributor` to superscripts after the name, and adding the `correspondence` information as a paragraph directly into the document body:

 ```
 ---